verdverm/verdverm.github.io/_sr/04-pge.md

 SR is a multi-objective optimization task seeks to maximize accuracy while minimizing complexity.
+To search over equation space
+PGE must move within the space and decide where and to to move.

+PGE uses exploration operators derived from the rules of the grammar.
+The exploration operators input one equation and output a set of equations which result from small edits.
 PGE uses a priority queue to express which points in the search space to expand next.